nickbrandt/GitLab/doc/development/feature_flags/index.md

 We should follow our [Configuration Principles](https://about.gitlab.com/handbook/product/product-principles/#configuration-principles) which encourages working by default, on by default, and setup by default.
-If you can avoid using a feature flag for your code to support that principle, that's better.
+If you can avoid using a feature flag for your code to support those principles, that's better.

 A majority of new code should be able to be developed without using feature flags.
 However, under certain conditions it makes a lot of sense to have feature flags.
 Conditions of when to use feature flags are: